World Of Work Challenge, A Semester Long Success Story

 Thank you, parents, students, and the district for supporting such a progressive program.
 Major attention for the huge effort by teachers Seval Karanfil and Karen Casey, they brought this extended WOW program together, laying the groundwork for future semesters.

 Christian Valderrama assisted the robotics team and is an Engineer at EDDY Pump.
 He also has experience leading robotics camps with other schools in San Diego.
-Kurtis Waddell helped the media marketing team and is the marketing manager at EDDY Pump.
+Digital Marketing Manager Kurtis Waddell helped the media marketing team build their website and explained marketing strategy.

 EDDY Pump highly encourages other businesses in the Cajon Valley School District to become a business partner.
 Nothing tops the rewarding feeling of mentoring students, while also boosting the San Diego business ecosystem.
 Before you know it, these kids will be your new hires and future management teams.